What does it mean to be a responsible AI practitioner: An ontology of roles and skills: Background

-A number of new AI competency frameworks have recently been developed.
-One such enabler is the series of projects funded by the Pôle montréalais d’enseignement supérieur en intelligence artificielle (PIA), a multi-institutional initiative in Montreal, Canada aimed to align educational programs with the needs of the AI industry.
-A total of six projects related to AI competency frameworks were funded -- including the work presented in this paper.
-This resulting in an overarching AI competency for postsecondary education that includes ethical competencies \cite{Blok2021}, and a competency framework specific to AI ethics skills training \cite{Bruneault2022}.
-Bruneault et al., in particular, created AI ethics competencies based on interviews of university instructors/professors already teaching courses related to AI ethics across North America.
+As a response, a number of new \ac{AI} competency frameworks have recently been developed.
+One such enabler is the series of projects funded by the Pôle montréalais d’enseignement supérieur en intelligence artificielle (PIA), a multi-institutional initiative in Montreal, Canada aimed to align educational programs with the needs of the \ac{AI} industry.
+Six projects related to \ac{AI} competency frameworks were funded -- including the work presented in this paper.
+This resulted in an overarching \ac{AI} competency for postsecondary education that includes ethical competencies ~\cite{Blok2021}, and a competency framework specific to \ac{AI} ethics skills training ~\cite{Bruneault2022}.
+Bruneault et al., in particular, created a list of \ac{AI} ethics competencies based on interviews of university instructors/professors already teaching courses related to \ac{AI} ethics across North America.

-The work presented in this paper complements these collective efforts by providing a framework that represents the needs of the industry expressed in recent AI ethics-related job postings and the realities of the jobs AI ethics practitioners hold in nonprofit and for-profit corporations today.
+Our work complements these collective efforts by providing a framework that represents the needs of the industry expressed in recent \ac{AI} ethics-related job postings and the realities of the jobs \ac{AI} ethics practitioners hold in nonprofit and for-profit corporations today.